CharlieHart0/CharlieHart.dev/content/3D/descending-dudes-en.md

 This tool allowed us to spend less time on level design - something not being assessed in this coursework - and more time on implementing other features into our game and engine.

-### Debug UI
+### Debug UI Elements

 Another team member created a Debug UI in the game using ImGUI, which can be accessed by pressing the `I` key.

-I added several parts to this UI, such as:
+I added several elements to this UI, displaying information such as:

 - Frame rate in fps, and Frame time in ms